Renal Diet Food List

 Olive Oil

-Olive oil is a vital source of fat and it’s phosphorus-free, making it a great option for persons with kidney disease.
+Olive oil is a vital source of fat.
+It is also phosphorus-free, making it an excellent option for people with kidney disease.

 One spoon (13.0 grams) of olive oil has